GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 <h3>Set up Cloud Scheduler:</h3>

-1. Make sure that you are still in the kunskap directory.
+1. Open a terminal window.
+Make sure that you are still in the kunskap directory.

-2. Open a terminal window and enter:
+2. In the window, enter:

 ````
 gcloud beta scheduler jobs create pubsub [JOB] --schedule [SCHEDULE] --topic [TOPIC_NAME] --message-body [MESSAGE_BODY]